itu-grad/turkish-simplification-tool/README.md

 - `PIPELINE_TOKEN` is the token to use for `tools.nlp.itu.edu.tr` api.
 If you do not want to use zemberek server, you can use this api with the provided token.
 - `USE_ZEMBEREK` is a flag for whether to use zemberek server or not.
 - `OPENAPI_x` variables are the configs for ChatGPT connection.

+## Final Report
+You can see the final report in this [link](https://drive.google.com/file/d/1tTGSd7uIuT7tmOFCmT_3jzPu6H2CFLFC/view?usp=sharing).